-According to information released by the United Nations, more than 70% of the total population (18 million people) are considered food insecure, have limited access to basic services, and are in need of humanitarian assistance.
-As humanitarian actors have not been able to conduct assessments in the country over the past few years, the current situation remains unclear.
+According to the United Nations, more than 40% of the total population (25 million people) are undernourished, have limited access to basic services, and are in need of humanitarian assistance.
+As humanitarian organisations have not been able to conduct assessments in the country over the past few years, the current situation remains unclear.
 The country is also prone to extreme weather conditions, particularly droughts, floods, and storms.

-As a consequence of the international sanctions adopted against North Korea in early 2013, international bank transfers into the country are more difficult to carry out, which affect the functioning of humanitarian agencies.
+As a consequence of the international sanctions adopted against North Korea in early 2013, international bank transfers into the country are more difficult to carry out, which affects the functioning of humanitarian agencies.

 The food and nutrition situation remains fragile and subject to deterioration in case of shocks.
-According to the Food and Agriculture Organization (FAO), crop production in 2017 was severely affected by a prolonged dry spell, threatening food security for a large part of its populations.
-The overall chronic undernutrition and micronutrient deficiencies remain worrying.
+According to the Food and Agriculture Organization (FAO), crop production in 2017 was severely affected by a prolonged dry spell, threatening food security for a large part of the country's population.
+The overall chronic undernutrition and micronutrient deficiencies across the country remain worrying.
 Although child undernutrition has steadily declined over the past decade, additional efforts are required to improve children's condition.
 According to the latest nutrition survey in 2012, stunting (low height compared to age) prevalence was reported at 28%, which is considered a “medium” public health concern by the World Health Organization (WHO).

-In response to devastating flooding in mid-2016, which hit large parts of the northernmost province of North Hamgyong in August 2016, the EU provided €300 000 to enable the Finnish Red Cross (FRC) to distribute emergency relief items, such as shelter tool kits, tents, hygiene parcels, quilts and jerry cans to the most-affected families.
+In response to the devastating flooding that hit large parts of the northernmost province of North Hamgyong in August 2016, the EU provided €300 000 to enable the Finnish Red Cross (FRC) to distribute emergency relief items, such as shelter tool kits, tents, hygiene parcels, quilts and jerry cans to the most-affected families.

 Continuing its support to the most vulnerable communities, the EU provided €300 000 in early 2016 for an initiative led by the Finnish Red Cross (FRC), focusing on enhancing the capacity of people in rural areas to respond to future floods and droughts, at both local and national levels.
-The programme, running until November 2017, will directly benefit over 7 000 individuals in targeted localities.
+The programme, which ran until November 2017, directly benefited over 7 000 individuals in targeted localities.